Katowice Załęże railway station: Connections

 The Katowice Załęże railway station serves as a regional station.
-During the 2013/2014 period, over 85 regional connections operated by Koleje Śląskie stopped here.
+During the 2013/2014 period, over 85 regional connections operated by Silesian Railways stopped here.
 The main destinations during this time included Częstochowa, Gliwice (line S1), Katowice (lines S1 and S8), and Lubliniec (line S8).
 In November 2014, the average travel times were as follows: 1 hour and 48 minutes to Częstochowa, 30 minutes to Gliwice, 4 minutes to Katowice, and 1 hour and 52 minutes to Lubliniec.

 Before 2011, passenger services were provided by Przewozy Regionalne.
-On 1 October 2011, Koleje Śląskie took over the operation of the Gliwice–Katowice–Częstochowa route passing through this station.
+On 1 October 2011, Silesian Railways took over the operation of the Gliwice–Katowice–Częstochowa route passing through this station.
 On 9 December 2013, the company also took over connections to Tarnowskie Góry, initially without a stop at Załęże.
 These trains began stopping at this station only from mid-2013.

 Transport links

 The station has convenient road connections due to its proximity to Bocheński Street, a road junction connecting the A4 motorway, Drogowa Trasa Średnicowa, and National Road No. 79.
 Additionally, parking spaces are available near the station.

 About 400 meters south of the station is the Załęże Bocheńskiego bus stop, served by bus line 70 under the management of the Metropolitan Transportation Authority.
 As of November 2020, two pairs of connections per hour stopped here during peak times.
 About 700 meters north is the Załęże Dwór tram stop, where tram lines 7, 20, and 43 stopped in November 2020.